kuzzleio/koncorde/README.md

 # Koncorde

-Supersonic real-time data percolation engine, featuring a full-fledged [DSL](http://docs.kuzzle.io/kuzzle-dsl/), including geofencing capabilities.
+Supersonic real-time data percolation engine, featuring a set of [terms](https://docs.kuzzle.io/koncorde/1/essentials/terms/) and [operands](https://docs.kuzzle.io/koncorde/1/essentials/operands/) to build fine-grained filters, including geofencing capabilities.

 This is the engine used by [Kuzzle](http://kuzzle.io/), an open-source and self-hostable backend, to handle real-time notifications and data validations.